 Goodman received the Meritorious Civilian Service Award from the Department of the Air Force in 2010 and The Aerospace Corporation’s President’s Achievement Award in 1997.

 Goodman is a Fellow of the American Institute of Aeronautics and Astronautics.
-He is a member of three university boards: Engineering Dean’s Advisory Council at the University of California, Los Angeles; Board of External Advisors, Mechanical Engineering Dept. at UC Berkeley.
-He is also a member of the Southern California Leadership Council and the Science and Engineering Advisory Council of Achievement Rewards for College Scientists Foundation.
+He is a member of two university boards: Engineering Dean’s Advisory Council at the University of California, Los Angeles, and Board of External Advisors, Mechanical Engineering Dept. at UC Berkeley.
+He is also a member of the Science and Engineering Advisory Council of Achievement Rewards for College Scientists Foundation.
 He served on the Air Force Scientific Advisory Board from 2006 to 2010.